Welcome to today's edition of the Rush 24-7 podcast.

 The government price was just $400 per chow, with the vaccine makers swallowing the difference.

-We got this government program tells us the maximum we can charge, regardless of what it costs to make.
+We got this government program that tells us the maximum we can charge, regardless what it costs to make.

-We're gonna we're gonna be threatened with lawsuits the first time somebody gets sick for whatever vaccines, so screw it.
+We're going to be threatened with lawsuits the first time somebody gets sick for whatever vaccine, so screw it.

 And that's why American companies are out of the business and why we have to import vaccines from Great Britain.